Realistic expectations for infant and toddler sleep

 Feeding to sleep

 Many babies fall asleep feeding, partly due to hormones such as the gut hormone cholecystokinin (CCK).
 This is released during suckling at the breast or bottle.
 CCK helps your baby feel full and sleepy.
-CCK triggers oxytocin (known as the ‘love hormone’).[5]
-Oxytocin is also released during skin-to-skin contact and during feeding.
-Meanwhile, brain derived neurotrophic factor released during feeding induces deep sleep.
-The bottom line is that feeding and holding leads to sleep.
+CCK triggers oxytocin (known as the 'love hormone')[5].
+Oxytocin is also released during skin-to-skin contact during feeding.
+Meanwhile, brain-derived neurotrophic factor released during feeding induces deep sleep.
+The bottom line is that feeding and holding lead to sleep.

 Rocking and bouncing